kangmasjuqi/leadbook/README.md

 Note :

 For feature Register & Forgot Password I did not exactly send email to the real account, but I store the email content in the laravel log instead https://github.com/kangmasjuqi/leadbook/blob/main/storage/logs/laravel.log.
-Don't forget to replace `&amp;` to `&` in the generated link.
+Don't forget to replace `&amp;` string into `&` char in the generated link if you are going to use that generated link.

 ### F. Author Contact